Alonso García de Ramón: First Governorship of Chile

 García de Ramón was sent to relieve Francisco de Quiñónez as interim governor arriving in Chile on July 29, 1600.
 He arrived in Santiago the next day and was installed as governor.
 He soon discovered things were worse in southern Chile than he had known in Peru, La Imperial had been lost in April.
 Without reinforcements from Peru he was forced to extract men, arms and supplies from the cities of Chile by means of imposing extraordinary contributions, special taxes, and confiscating cattle, horses, saddles and arms that allowed him quickly form a well equipped army of 400 men by December 1600.

 By early January, his army had marched to Chillán where he was forced to leave a detachment to prevent Mapuche incursions above the Itata River.
 He moved on to Concepcion where he planned to relieve the remaining besieged fort Valdivia and cities of Villarica, and Osorno.
 His attempt to send aid by ship to Valdivia and Chiloé failed when the ship was stolen by deserters from the army fleeing Chile for Peru.
 Unwilling to give up he planned to advance south via the central valley, to Angol, Purén and Lumaco, to aid Villarrica, and on to Osorno in the south linking up with Francisco del Campo advancing from fort Valdivia.
 However, he and 310 men had not advanced further than Quilacoya (47 km southward by the Biobio River) when he had word that Arauco was now under siege and required relief.
 He had turned back to go to its aid when he was informed that Alonso de Ribera had arrived to assume the governorship in February 1601.

 Second Governorship of Chile

 Appointed in 1605 to replace Alonso de Ribera as Governor of Chile, he used the base of forts established by his predecessor as bases for his campaigns against the Mapuche.

-In 1606, the Spanish forces of Garcia Ramon fought the Mapuche army under the caciques Ainavilu, Anganamen, Pelantaru and Longoñongo in the Battle of Boroa.
+In 1606, the Spanish forces of Garcia Ramon fought the Mapuche army under the caciques Aillavilu II, Anganamón, Pelantaru and Longoñongo in the Battle of Boroa.
 Approximately 500 Spaniards, defeated 6,000 Mapuches.
 García de Ramón then built Fort San Ignacio de la Redención near Boroa but it was soon abandoned after the ambush of most of its garrison.

 In 1607, García de Ramón rebuilt Fort Purén and San Jerónimo de Millapoa in Catirai but as a result of the Parliament of Catirai he soon dismantled the later.